Oct 8 The following corporate finance-related stories were reported by media:

 * Malaysia's southern state of Johor, which neighbours Singapore, will impose a higher processing fee on foreigners who buy houses, state news agency Bernama reported, as it looks to boost revenues and rein in speculative buying.

-* Vodafone Group Plc isn't interested in bidding for Brazil's Tim Participacoes SA, Bloomberg News reported, citing a person with direct knowledge of the company.
+* Vodafone Group Plc is not interested in bidding for Brazil's Tim Participacoes SA, Bloomberg News reported, citing a person with direct knowledge of the company.
 Analysts at BTIG LLC and Brandes Investment Partners have cited Vodafone as a potential suitor for Tim, Brazil's second-biggest wireless carrier. ()

 * E-commerce site Zulily Inc plans to announce an initial public offering this week, as activity around consumer Internet IPOs heats up, the Wall Street Journal reported, citing people familiar with the matter. ()